Things to Know Before Ghorepani Poon Hill Trekking

 Day – 3: Hike to Poon Hill (3.210m) 1 hrs and trek to Tadapani (2,630m) 5 hrs

-This is the critical day that you can see the magnificent view of Dhaulagiri and Annapurna massif, including the most beautiful mountain Fishtail with unblocking sunrise from Poon Hill.
+Early morning hike is the critical day that you can see the magnificent view of Dhaulagiri and Annapurna massif, including the most beautiful mountain Fishtail with unblocking sunrise from Poon Hill.
 You will start your hike to Poon Hill in the early morning with a flashlight.
 It takes about an hour to reach Poon Hill.
 You can get it in 30 minutes if you are a fast walker.
 After a scenic view from Poon Hill, you hike back to your lodge in Ghorepani and pack your stuff and have breakfast.
 Then your trek to Tadapani starts following to opposite hill to Poon Hill.
 First, you ascend about an hour and a half, then descend another 2 hrs to Banthanti and have lunch.
-After lunch, you will Trek through the dense forest for another hour to Tadapani.
+After lunch, you will trek through the dense forest for another hour to Tadapani.
 The trail to the Annapurna Base Camp Trek divides from this place.

 Day – 4: Trek to Ghandruk (1,940m) 3 hrs